walnut07/kurumi-blog/blog/posts/intro_to_GraphQL.md

 Essentially, **the beauty of using GraphQL is that clients send a query that requests the exact data they need**.
 In other words, clients no longer have to send multiple requests to the server to collect all the data they need.
-(Do you come up with the times when you had to make multiple requests to the REST server to get the data you need?)
+(Do you come up with the times when you had to make multiple requests to the REST server to get all the data you need?)

-Let's take a closer look at their advantages and disadvantages in the next section.
+Now, let's take a look at their advantages and disadvantages to obtain a better understanding of it.

-# Advantages and disadvantages of GraphQL?
+# Advantages and disadvantages of GraphQL
 So, why are people using GraphQL?
 Here's the list of the advantages and disadvantages of GraphQL.

 ## Advantages of GraphQL